SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

         --8<-- "s4_debugging_and_logging/exercise_files/weights_and_bias_solution.py"
         ```

-    1. After running your model, checkout the webpage.
+    1. After running your model, check out the webpage.
 Hopefully you should be able to see at least one run with
         something logged.

-    2. Now log something else than scalar values.
-This could be a image, a histogram or a matplotlib figure.
+    2. Now log something other than scalar values.
+This could be an image, a histogram or a matplotlib figure.
 In all
-        cases the logging is still going to use `wandb.log` but you need extra calls to `wandb.Image` etc. depending
+        cases the logging is still going to use `wandb.log` but you need extra calls to `wandb.Image`, etc. depending
         on what you choose to log.

         ??? success "Solution"

-            In this solution we log the input images to the model every 100 step.
+            In this solution we log the input images to the model every 100 steps.
 Additionally, we also log a histogram
             of the gradients to inspect if the model is converging.
-Finally, we create a ROC curve which is a matplotlib
+Finally, we create an ROC curve which is a matplotlib
             figure and log that as well.

             ```python linenums="1" title="train.py"